Week-long summer day camps are available for children:

 Lost and found items are turned in to zoo security at the end of each camp week.
 To check on lost items after your child's camp week, call 503-226-1561 x 5300.

-Refunds, minus a 10% administrative fee, will be made only if your cancellation is received before May 30, 2016.
-After May 30th, 75% refunds will be given if cancellation is made at least five working days before the start of your camp week.
+Refunds, minus a 10% administrative fee, will be made only if your cancellation is received before on or before June 5, 2017.
+After June 5th, 75% refunds will be given if cancellation is made at least five working days before the start of your camp week.
 No partial refunds are given for missed camp days.
 There is no fee to switch camps.
 To cancel or switch camps, please call 503-220-2781.